 11:50 CET: Good background reading while the wait for wind continues.
 The live coverage has only shown a quiet harbor at Valencia for the last hour (and you can just barely hear the annoying, faint soundtrack from the exciting 32nd America's Cup playing), so I've been reading a few blogs in the meantime from Kimball Livingston (Sail magazine), Matthew Sheahan (Yachting World), Corey Friedman (Scuttlebutt's legal eagle), and Stuart Streuli (Sailing World).

-&feature=youtu.be&a" target="_blank">video as the USA crew took to the "field" before sunrise.
+10:45 CET: The USA crew took to the "field" before sunrise.
 Air horns sound track ranks right up there with the Who during the Superbowl halftime show last night...

 10:15 CET - Postponed Start: From across the Atlantic on the U.S. East Coast, we're up early to watch the first race of the America's Cup "Dog" (Deed of Gift) Match, set to take place in the Mediterranean off Valencia, Spain, between BMW Oracle, the challenger, and Alinghi 5, the defender.
 The match is a best-two-of-three-race series between two very dissimilar sailing craft.
 Although each is 90 feet long on the waterline—and quite a bit longer overall—the catamaran is held together structurally by a web of carbon between the hulls and beneath the mast while the three-hulled trimaran carries a towering wing sail on its central hull.
 Live coverage is beaming from the racecourse to the America's Cup website, but for the first half hour of scheduled racing, the images and commentary has been of two boats in "wait mode."